-Homestead Inspection Company LLC ★ 3617 E. Noland Court, Ste 105 ★ Independence, MO 64055 ★ 816–833-1090
+Homestead Inspection Company ★ 3617 E. Noland Ct., Ste 105 ★ Independence, MO 64055 ★ 816–833-1090

 Our job as your professional home inspector is to alert you to unknown problems and potential environmental hazards in your current or potential house.
 We perform a noninvasive visual inspection of your property.
 While we may be able to alert you to possible problems, our basic inspection is no substitute for specialized contaminant testing.